 'Phishing' refers to scams where e-mail senders pretend to be someone else in order to obtain account or log-in details from unsuspecting victims or install malware on their systems.
 The word comes from fishing since the practice follows a similar pattern: when phishing, tricksters send fake e-mails as bait in order to 'fish' for passwords.
 The use of “Ph” instead of “f” is preferred among hacker communities.

-- Title: the way in which you’re addressed in the e-mail can reveal whether it’s legitimate or not.
+The way in which you’re addressed in the e-mail can reveal whether it’s legitimate or not.
 Service providers that write to their customers usually address them by name.
-Scammers don’t always know the e-mail recipient’s name so if a message begins with 'Dear Sir or Madam' or any other standard greeting, you should wonder why your bank or supposed online business partner doesn’t know your name
+Scammers don’t always know the e-mail recipient’s name so if a message begins with 'Dear Sir or Madam' or any other standard greeting, you should wonder why your bank or supposed online business partner doesn’t know your name.

-- Entering data: no serious online service provider will ask its customers to enter their details via e-mail.
+No serious service provider will ask its customers to enter their details via e-mail.
 A corresponding HTML form, in which you are told to enter log-in details and passwords, is a clear indication of a phishing e-mail.
 PINs and TANs are also never asked for over the phone or via e-mail.
 Only enter data like this on the official service provider’s site whose authenticity can be checked by security certificates.

 IONOS E-Mail Validation service